yupiel/azubi-javascript/README.md

 -------------

 - what datatypes do exist in the programming language JavaScript?
 List them!
+Javascript doesn't have datatypes in the traditional sense.
+There are a lot of implicit conversions going on in the background, so everything is *dynamic*.
+Off the top of my head there are: Number, String, Boolean, Object, Array, and undefined.
+Null exists but is treated as an object afaik

 - what does coersion mean?
 Give me an example!
+Coercion is the name used for the system of automatic implicit data conversion in Javascript.

 Now solve the test suite by fixing all the tests: